Jackson Immuno Research Inc.

 One form of loading control is to measure the signal from a protein spiked into each sample.
 This can be used to confirm even transfer from the gel to the membrane during electroblotting and may be used to normalize signal between wells during analysis.
 Housekeeping proteins expressed in the tissues or cells composing the sample, such as -actin, can be used as loading controls.
 In particular, they confirm that wells are loaded with the same amount of sample and may identify sample handling differences.

-Found Part 2 of our Western blotting guide useful?
-Get an update when part 3 is available here
+Found Part 2 of our Western blotting guide useful? sign-up for part 3 here

 References